 In November, the company unveiled two new lettings at the Concorde Park in Maidenhead, the first since the firm acquired the park in August.

 What the boss says

-What the broker says: Cenkos
+What the broker says

-"Circle offers the opportunity to invest in a small, nimble and well-regarded property investment and development company which specialises in opportunistically buying and actively managing provincial offices in undersupplied towns and cities".
+Circle offers "investors with the opportunity to invest in a small, nimble and well regarded property investment and development company which specialises in opportunistically buying and actively managing provincial offices in undersupplied towns and cities".

 Analysts say that being a relatively small, but a highly nimble company has "undoubtedly helped as generating income and capital growth from a small number of properties can significantly boost total returns" and Circle has added substantial value to a number of its previously under-utilised regional office buildings.